vinayaksinghmokhashi/M1_PathFinding_Utility/1_Requirements/README.md

 To optimally use the resources of the cluster and want the load on the nodes of the cluster to be balanced and don't want to spend a huge networking cost in transferring the jobs in between the nodes.

 ## 3. Requirements:
-Basically, requirements are statements that indicate what a system needs to do in order to provide a capability (i.e., utility or benefit.)
-Requirements are generally prepared during the early stages of a project's system development life cycle (SDLC.)
-There are many different SDLC methodologies that are used in practice.
-[1]
+Requirements are the statements that indicate what a product/system needs to do in order to provide a capability (which may be utility or benefit.)

 ### 3.1          High level requirements:
- A project's high-level requirements are the fundamental information that its stakeholders use to authorise and establish a project starting point.
-The project's stakeholders usually establish its high-level requirements in the early stages of planning and use a formal document named project charter to record them.[2]

 Read number of computers in a cluster

 Read elements in the form of a matrix

 Able to identify the next computer(node).

 Display the minimum cost of the matrix

 Display the path

 ### 3.2          Low level requirements: